LcYxT/drawbilibili/README.md

 ### Draw single repost winner
 1. Go to post page with URL looks like: https://t.bilibili.com/xxxxx.
-2. Copy the code from drawbilibili.js.
+2. Copy the code from [drawbilibili.js](https://github.com/LcYxT/drawbilibili/blob/main/drawbilibili.js) and paste to the console of that page then press enter.
 3. Copy the code below and paste to the console of that page then press enter.
 ```js
 drawrepost()